- Home

 Fee Schedule

-City code requires that ALL rental properties have a Certificate of Inspection before occupancy is allowed.
-Fees are payable to the City of Windsor Heights at the Public Safety building, 1133 66th St PRIOR to an inspection or re-inspection.
+City code requires that ALL rental properties have a valid Certificate of Inspection before occupancy is allowed.
+Registration fees are payable to the City of Windsor Heights at the Public Safety building, 1133 66th St prior to any inspection.
+Please contact the Windsor Heights Fire Department to verify the correct rental fee amount for your rental unit.

 Rental Housing Conversion Fee